 Visualizing improves reading comprehension and helps students gain a deeper understanding of the material they are reading.
+Today, I thought I’d share tips using Someday a Tree.
 Visualizing means the student is using the words to create mental images.
 Students need explicit instruction and practice with this skill until the act of visualizing text becomes automatic.
+Below, I’ll explain my lesson using this book.

 Modeling with Someday a Tree

-Since it’s Earth Day tomorrow, I chose to use the book, Someday a Tree by Eve Bunting as the mentor text.
-Eve Bunting uses descriptive language throughout this book, and the themes are important for our students to hear and discuss.
+Since it’s Earth Day tomorrow, I chose to use the book,ย Someday a Treeย by Eve Bunting as the mentor text.
+Eve Bunting uses descriptive language throughout Someday a Tree, and the themes are important for our students to hear and discuss.

 Alice is dismayed when one day the leaves on the old oak tree start to fall.
 Although